-There are three different Rhode Island (RI) uncontested divorce paradigms that I have seen:
+There are four different RI uncontested divorce paradigms that I have seen:

 1) No assets and no children

-This is a true uncontested divorce!
-The parties have no assets, no real estate , no children and no joint debt.
+This is a true uncontested divorce in Rhode Island!
+The parties have no assets, no real estate, no children and no joint debt.
 No property settlement agreement is needed.
-However, a significant amount of work is still required by the lawyer.
-The parties still must go to court for a nominal divorce hearing.
-However, this type of divorce takes the least amount of time for an attorney.
-Therefore, it should be less expensive.
-I believe that attorneys should offer flat a fee divorce when there are no assets and no issues to resolve.
+However, a significant amount of work is still required by the Rhode Island divorce lawyer.
+The parties still must go to court one time for a nominal divorce hearing.
+However, this type of RI divorce takes the least amount of time for a divorce attorney in RI.
+Therefore, this type of uncontested divorce, should be less expensive.
+I believe that RI divorce attorneys should offer a flat a fee divorce when there are no assets and little to no issues to resolve.

 2) Property division and / or children involved